nanis/Crypt-SSLeay/README.md

 connection will be tried after this, as the connection attempt order remains unchanged by this setting.

-## ACKNOWLEDGEMENTS
+## Acknowledgements

-Many thanks to the following individuals who helped improve Crypt-SSLeay:
+many thanks to the following individuals who helped improve Crypt-SSLeay:

 * _Gisle Aas_ for writing this module and many others including libwww, for perl.
 The web will never be the same :)